vaelgates/arkose/index.md

   <div class="inner">
     <div class="row align-items-center">
       <div>
         <p>Arkose is an early-stage, AI safety field-building nonprofit, with the mission of reducing risks from advanced AI.
 Our approach encompasses a range of activities and responsibilities, primarily involving surveys, calls, and supportive programs.
-A major organizational focus is supporting researchers interested in contributing to AI safety.</p>
+A major organizational focus is supporting researchers and engineers interested in contributing to AI safety.</p>

         <p>Our 2022 work aimed to facilitate discussion and evaluation of potential risks from advanced AI, with a focus on soliciting and engaging with expert perspectives on the arguments and providing resources for stakeholders.
 Our results, based on a set of 97 interviews with AI researchers on their perspectives on current AI and the future of AI (pre-ChatGPT era), can be found at <a href="ai-risk-discussions">AI Risk Discussions</a>.</p>